Aventura, Florida: Language and culture

 As of 2000, speakers of English as their first language accounted for 59.92% of the population, while Spanish accounted for 22.63% of residents.
-It has a Jewish population; Hebrew and Yiddish speakers were respectively 3.66% and 2.78% of the population.
+Due to its large Jewish population, Hebrew and Yiddish speakers were respectively 3.66% and 2.78% of the population.
 Other languages spoken include Portuguese 2.65%, French 2.40%, Russian 1.75%, and German at 1.46% of city residents.

 Transportation

-Aventura’s partnership with Freebee offers free, on-demand, electric ride-sharing for anyone who wants to get around the city.
+Aventura's partnership with Freebee offers free, on-demand, electric ride-sharing for anyone who wants to get around the city.
 The service runs from 7:00 AM to 11:00 PM everyday except Thanksgiving, Christmas, and New Years Day.

 The Aventura Express shuttle bus is a city-run public bus service, free to anyone in Aventura.
 The service runs three routes (North, Central, and South).
 Miami-Dade Transit's Metrobus and Broward County Transit bus systems also run through the city.
 Metrobus provide connections to Metrorail and Metromover at Government Center via Biscayne Boulevard/US 1.
 Over the last 30 years, travel infrastructure in Aventura has been heavily funded and influenced by developers of the many highrise condominium projects near the beach.
 Efforts to mitigate traffic impacts associated with increased travel demand to and from these projects led to the majority of principal road, bridge and structure designed primarily to accommodate automobile travel.
 This, coupled with single-use zoning and a general lack of connectivity for pedestrians, cyclists and similar modes has contributed to heavy traffic congestion on and near Biscayne Boulevard (US 1), despite this highway having up to ten travel lanes at points.
 Moreover, costly road improvements have not effectively mitigated traffic increases.
 A grade separation at the intersection of Ives Dairy Road and Biscayne Boulevard was constructed to facilitate westbound travel leading to Interstate 95 and free flowing eastbound right turns, but traffic signal phasing of the remaining approaches was unchanged, and the intersection continued to experience regular long queues.

-The main north-south road in the city is Biscayne Boulevard (US 1), and the main east-west route is the William H. Lehman Causeway.
+The main north–south road in the city is Biscayne Boulevard (US 1), and the main east–west route is the William H. Lehman Causeway.
 Although no interstates run through the city, I-95 is 1 mi to the west, with access from Exit 16 (Ives Dairy Road).

-Brightline is an inter-city rail service operating on the Florida East Coast Railway line between Miami and West Palm Beach, running parallel to Biscayne Boulevard.
-The Aventura station, located adjacent to the Aventura Mall, provides service along the route.
+Brightline is an inter-city rail service operating between Miami and Orlando.
+The Aventura station, adjacent to the Aventura Mall, provides service along the route.

 Tri-Rail commuter rail service has also been proposed to run on the FEC line.
 Another proposal would extend the Miami Metrorail along the US 1 corridor from Downtown Miami to the Broward County line, which would pass through Aventura and Hallandale Beach.